-- (4) Land used by a local authority - (a) for a public garden, reserve or children's playground: - (c) for public hall, library, athenaeum, museum, art gallery or other similar institution: - (d) for public baths, swimming baths, bathhouses, or sanitary conveniences.
+- (3) Land used by a local authority - (a) for a public garden, reserve or children's playground: - (b) For games and sports (except galloping races, harness races, or greyhound races): - (c) for a public hall, library, athenaeum, museum, art gallery or other similar institution: - (d) for public baths, swimming baths, bathhouses, or sanitary conveniences. - (e) for soil conservation and rivers control purposes, being land for which no revenue is received.

-3.1 Practical application of rates.
-Council need not raise rate funding from the community to pay rates on its own buildings that are not used for commercial purposes.
+3.1 This policy allows for the practical application of rates.
+Council need not raise rate funding from the community to pay rates on irating units in Council ownership that are not receiving any commercial benefit.

-4.1 The Delegated authority to administer Rates Remissions on land owned or occupied by the Council is contained in Council's Delegation and Policy Manual.
+4.1 The Delegated authority to administer Rates Remissions on land owned or occupied by the Council is contained in Council's Delegations Policy.
 This rates remission is for where the delegated authority is satisfied that no operational use can be attributed to that land.
 That action is carried out pursuant to the authority of Section 85 of the LGRA.